MartinKemei/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ![loops](https://www.cs.uah.edu/~rcoleman/CS121/ClassTopics/Images/Loops01.jpg 'loops')

+A loop is a type of control structure that makes a statement or set of statements execute repeatedly.
+You will frequently want to repeat an action in a program until a certain condition has been met.
+We achieve this through Loops.

 ## C `while` and `do ... while` loop
 ### The `while loop`
 In C programming language, the `while` Loop is an entry-controlled loop.
 When the specified condition is still true, this loop may be used to iterate the block of code code.